Testable Predictions

 Current theory (Laskar): Solar year in days is slowly decreasing until year 10,900 AD (based on fixed 86,400-second day).

-Model prediction: Solar year in days will increase until 13,800 AD because day length changes with the cycles.
+Model prediction: Solar year in days will decrease until 12,300 AD.

 Current theory (Chapront et al.): Sidereal year in seconds is slowly increasing until year 15,600 AD.